clbeggs/Teleoperation/README.md

-## Teleoperation of Sawyer with Cairo Sim and Aruco Tags via Camera
+# Teleoperation of Sawyer with Cairo Sim and Aruco Tags via Camera

 Building a way to teleoperate a robot via two cameras to more intuively operate a robot.

+This project uses OpenCV2, Cairo Simulator, and Aruco Tags to teleoperate a sawyer robot with a single eagle eye camera.

+---

 <img src="./display/demo2.gif"/>